alexandropinna/aws_test/README.md

     And so on for all the variables listed in `terraform.tfvars`.

+    And don't forget to edit the path of the key that will be used to connect with Ansible in the `locals.tf` file located in the root directory, specifically the "ssh_key_path".

 3. **Save and Close**: Once you have finished editing the variables, save and close the file.

 With these steps, your `terraform.tfvars` file will be ready to be used by Terraform for deploying the infrastructure.